 How does this work?
 A home will have solar panels on the roof or a part of the property that gets sunlight generating power which is stored in a battery storage pack in the home.
 The power that is generated from the panels and stored in the batteries then can fully power the home including at times when clouds hide the sunlight or at night.

 This means one never has to rely on an external power source all the while emitting zero emissions.
 This could be beneficial even for individuals who choose to remain in metropolitan areas since these areas still experience power outages from natural disasters.
-With solar panels and battery storage walls, individuals can now not have to worry about a fallen tree knocking the power out in their neighborhood for the next week while saving on their electricity bill and benefiting the environment.
+With solar panels and battery storage walls or Solar Battery Banks, individuals can now not have to worry about a fallen tree knocking the power out in their neighborhood for the next week while saving on their electricity bill and benefiting the environment.

 Individuals who opt to install solar panels and battery storage walls may also be able to receive monetary compensation or subsidies from their state for generating power to the grid.
 This is known in the U.S. as net metering.